-Toronto, 10 April 2019 - Convergence has awarded a Design Funding grant to Aligned Intermediary (AI), co-funded by the David and Lucile Packard Foundation.
-The grant will support AI in the coordination and design of the Climate Finance Partnership (CFP), an unprecedented blended finance partnership between the world’s largest asset manager - BlackRock - and leading philanthropies and governments.
+Toronto, 10 April 2019 - Convergence has awarded a Design Funding grant to Aligned Climate Capital (ACC - formerly Aligned Intermediary), co-funded by the David and Lucile Packard Foundation.
+The grant will support ACC in the coordination and design of the Climate Finance Partnership (CFP), an unprecedented blended finance partnership between the world’s largest asset manager - BlackRock - and leading philanthropies and governments.

 Government and philanthropic partners include the Governments of France and Germany, the William and Flora Hewlett Foundation, the Jeremy and Hannelore Grantham Environmental Trust, and the IKEA Foundation.